jtdaugherty/mathblog/README.md

     The rendered body of the post itself.

- - `$post.jsInfo$`
+ - `$post.basename$`

-    A brief javascript used to provide information about the page to other javascripts (see "Other features" below for usage).
+    The base name of the post for use in Javascript (see "Other features" below for usage).

  - `$post.title$`